 After all these highly functional leaked builds, we all had a feeling that an official update would start rolling out soon.
 Accordingly, the official Sony Mobile News Twitter account stated earlier today that Jelly Bean 4.3 would start rolling out to end user devices by the end of January or early February.

-Posted January 13, 2014 By: Samantha
+Posted January 13, 2014 at 04:00 pm by Samantha

 Among the most recent Sony devices to receive the highly anticipated Android 4.3 update, the Sony Xperia V has been left in the dark with regards to leaks and other news.
 First came the firmware leaks for the Xperia SP and T, courtesy of XDA Recognized Developer DooMLoRD.
 Then not long after, Xperia TX owners also got their hands on the leaked firmware, thanks to XDA Forum Member MN-Ming.

-Posted December 26, 2013 By: Will Verduzco
+Posted December 26, 2013 at 04:00 am by Will Verduzco

 As you’re making your way down the list of things to try with your newly acquired tech toys, one thing you’ll undoubtedly get around to is flashing a custom ROM.
 Those looking for aftermarket firmware now have one more Android 4.4.2-based option, as the AOKP team has just finished incorporating Google’s latest and greatest into their nightly builds.

 Currently, Android 4.4.2-based nightly builds are available for the Google Nexus 5, Nexus 4, Nexus 10, Nexus 7 (2013), Galaxy Nexus, Galaxy S III, Galaxy S 4, HTC One, Xperia Z, Xperia ZL, Xperia T, and Xperia V. More devices will be added to the nightly list as soon as they’re ready.
 The AOKP team recommends a full wipe when installing the l. . .
 READ ON »

-Posted December 15, 2013 By: Will Verduzco
+Posted December 15, 2013 at 02:30 pm by Will Verduzco

 There’s no denying that Android 4.4 KitKat is all the rage now.
 The current Nexus lineup and the Google Play edition devices have already received their official updates to Android 4.4.2.
 Furthermore, many popular devices are getting highly functional unofficial ports left and right.
 Most consumer devices, however, have not yet gotten the goods.
 In fact, most are running firmwares that are at least a couple Android revisions old.